 Keto side effects (and what to do about them)

 Generally, a ketogenic diet is safe for many people — but there are a few side effects to watch out for.
 Here are some tips to try if you’re experiencing common side effects, however we recommend you see your doctor if you have any trouble.

 Carbs require water for storage.
 Fat does not.
 On a keto diet, you store less water, and your kidneys actively expel sodium instead of holding onto it.
 That means it’s easy to get dehydrated eating keto, especially during the first few weeks.
 With dehydration and low electrolytes, your muscles can start cramping, too.

-Do this: Double down on magnesium, sodium and potassium, your body’s three main electrolytes, and make sure you drink extra water.
+Do this: Ask your doctor about supplementing with magnesium, sodium and potassium, your body’s three main electrolytes, and make sure you drink extra water.
 This is particularly important if you work out while on keto.
 Staying hydrated will also help you avoid symptoms of the keto flu (more on that below).

 Decreased metabolic flexibility